momocow/semantic-release-gitmoji/README.md

     template?: string
     baseUrl?: string
     source?: 'github.com' | null // currently only GitHub is supported, PR welcome :)
-  }
+    regex?: RegExp, // regex to match the issue(s).
+If not provided, will find issues thanks to [issue-regex](https://www.npmjs.com/package/issue-regex) removeFromCommit?: boolean // if true, will remove found issue(s) from commit name }
 }
 ```